solirides/mechcraft2/mechcraft.md

 ## Constructor

-Makes stuff
+Makes new things out of things.

-- Has 2 adjacent inputs and 1 output (2 layouts ignoring rotation)
+- Has 2 inputs opposite of each other and 1 output
 - Takes two input items to make one output item

+## Launcher?

+probably not going to be added

+- Launches item 3 or 4 tiles without collision
+- Larger delay
+- More "noise"